Medicines for Parkinson's

 Timing is important

 For best results, take medicines at the same time each day.
-If you are going to be changing your routine, eg, when going on holiday or into hospital, talk to your doctor or pharmacist so you can plan your medicine schedule beforehand.
+If you're going to be changing your routine (eg, when going on holiday or into hospital), talk to your healthcare provider so you can plan your medicine schedule beforehand.

 Keep a medicine and symptoms diary